-Michael Hickey - Company Coordinator , Mask Carver, Theatrical Designer, Percussionist, Performer
+Michael Hickey - Company Coordinator , Mask Carver, Theatrical Designer, Percussionist, Performer, Visual Artist, Gateway: Resident Mask Maker, Theatrical Designer Company Administrator – A Company Co-Founder

-Visual Artist, Performer (Gateway: Resident Mask Maker Theatrical Designer Company Administrator – A company co-founder – Michael has been company administrator for 30 years.
+Michael has been company administrator for 42 years.
 During this time he has managed the day to day business of the company as well as booking and scheduling all outreach and touring activities.

 Hickey works extensively in educational theater as both a performer and teacher.
-He’s been an artist-in-residence at Lake Erie College, Antioch College, Emory University and the Universidad Autonoma de Metropolitana de Ixtapalapa in Mexico City.
+He’s been an artist-in-residence at Lake Erie College, Antioch College, Emory University and the Universidad Autonoma de Metropolitana de Iztapalapa in Mexico City.
 Hickey has performed and taught at International and Department of Defense schools in Belgium, Spain, Germany, Italy and Canada.
-Since 1977, Michael has performed educational programming for Gateway under the auspices of Young Audiences of Cleveland, Atlanta, New Orleans and New York.
+Since 1977, Michael has performed and taught for Gateway under the auspices of Young Audiences of Cleveland, Atlanta, New Orleans and New York.

 His television performing and design credits include Gateway video projects that have won a regional EMMY for “Best Entertainment Program of the Year”, two national CINDY AWARDS for excellence in educational programming and nomination for the Robert Bennett Award at the American Film Institute’s Video Festival in Los Angeles.